 I was thinking of calling this article “IH82W8,” which I once saw as the license plate of the automobile ahead of me while stopped at a traffic light.
 After smiling to myself regarding the irony of the situation, I began to think about the driver.
 How old was he?
 Why did he hate to wait?
-I realized that if he’s between the ages of 35 and 54 (adjusted for the current year), he could be a member of Generation X, the ME generation, the generation that grew up with the ability to have “instant gratification” provided to them.
+I realized that if he’s between the ages of 36 and 55 (adjusted for the current year), he could be a member of Generation X (the ME generation).
+It was not only the first generation to realize that their financial situation may not be better than that of their parents, as well as the generation which grew up in an abundance of single-parent households, but it was also the generation that was able to have “instant gratification” provided to them.

 The first members of Generation X were born around 1965, and in 1966, Bank of America created the first “general purpose” credit card when it formed the “BankAmericard” brand.
 It’s still around today…but we know it better as VISA (Source: http://www.creditcards.com/credit-card-news/credit-cards-history-1264.php).
 Just as today’s “Digital Natives” can’t remember a time when there wasn’t an iPad, members of Generation X can’t remember a time when “layaway” and “saving for a rainy day” was the norm.